 Do not shoot the Deputy!
 Deputies are your friend, well at least they want to be.
 They do everything to help you make the session a success.
 This can be very welcome (someone to help clean up afterwards!) but can be very annoying too.

 The Deputy always tries to impress you and in many situations they do.
 It’s good to have back-up, right?
 But the danger arises that the Deputy will alienate from the rest of the group, which will only make the Deputy come to you more.

 How to handle the Deputy

 These are the participants facilitators fear most.
+The arch-nemesis of a creative session!
 The Critic does not believe in this brainstorm, in this team, in this method, in you, in this company, in the world.
 And the Critic is not too shy to let people know.
-The arch-enemy of the creative session!

-You might wonder “What is the Critic even doing in this session?” and that is precisely what the Critic thinks as well.
+You might wonder “What is the Critic even doing in this session?”
+That is precisely what the Critic thinks as well.
 But critical people exist for a reason, right?
 Right!
 Turn you challenge into an opportunity and use the skills of the Critic for good.

 Just like the Boss, the skillset of the Critic comes into its own in the second stage of the session, especially convergence and selection.